 As Todd Glass tells it, growing up in a Philadelphia suburb in the 1970s was an easy life.
 Well, easy as long as you didn’t have dyslexia or ADD, or were a Jew.
 And once you added gay into the mix, life became more difficult.
 So Todd decided to hide the gay part, no matter how comic, tragic, or comically tragic the results.

 It might have been a lot easier had he chosen a profession other than stand-up comedy.
 By age eighteen, Todd was opening for big musical acts like George Jones and Patti LaBelle.
 His career carried him through the Los Angeles comedy heyday in the 1980s, its decline in the 1990s, and its rebirth via the alternative comedy scene and the explosion in podcasting.
 But the harder he worked at his craft, the more difficult it became to manage his “situation.”
 There were the years of abstinence and half-hearted attempts to “cure” himself.
 The fake girlfriends so that he could tell relationship jokes onstage.
 The staged sexual encounters to burnish his reputation offstage.
-It took a brush with death to cause him to rethink the way he was living his life; a rash of suicides among gay teens to convince him that it was finally time to come out to the world.
+It took a brush with death to cause him to rethink the way he was living his life; a rash of suicides among gay teens to convinced him that it was finally time to come out to the world.

 Welcome to TheTodd Glass Situation, your front-row seat to more than thirty years of comedy history and a deeply personal story about one man’s search for acceptance.
 This is “a humorous, lively, and humane memoir” (Kirkus Reviews).

 Todd Glass is a Philadelphia native who has been performing standup comedy since he was sixteen.
-In addition to specials on Comedy Central and Netflix, Todd has appeared on numerous TV shows, including The Daily Show, Louie, Last Comic Standing, The Sarah Silverman Program, Late Night with Conan O’Brien, Chelsea Lately, Late Night with Jimmy Fallon, and The Jimmy Kimmel Show.
+In addition to specials on Comedy Central and Netflix, Todd has appeared on numerous TV shows, including The Daily Show, Last Comic Standing, The Sarah Silverman Program, Late Night with Conan O’Brien, Chelsea Lately, Late Night with Jimmy Fallon, and The Jimmy Kimmel Show.
 He’s also the host of The Todd Glass Show, a popular podcast on the Nerdist Network.
 The Todd Glass Situation is his first book.